Kindergarten Orientation FAQ

 - Watch your email and check school websites for “Welcome to School” events

-- Check U.S. mail in August for your letter with teacher assignment and conference time
+- Some schools may send a letter via mail in August with teacher assignments and conference time

 What’s the school schedule and calendar?